Mimicking quantum correlation of a long-range Hamiltonian by finite-range interactions: The family of long-range models

 \section{The family of long-range models}

 We introduce the model Hamiltonian under consideration and briefly describe the diagonalization procedure.

-We consider Ising-type model with long-range interacting terms.
-Variations of these models have already been studied in recent literature~\cite{Vodola1, Vodola2, Maity_2019} and was shown to have contrasting properties as compared to the SR models.
-The LR Hamiltonian of $N$ sites reads as

-\bea H= \sum_{n=1}^N \left[ \frac{h'}{ 2}\sigma^z_n + \sum_{r=1}^{\cal Z} J_r\sigma^x_n\prod_{i=n+1}^{n+r-1}\sigma^z_{i}\sigma^x_{n+r} \right], \eea with open boundary conditions where \(\sigma^\alpha\) (\(\alpha =x, y, x\)) are the Pauli matrices.
-Here $h$ is the transverse magnetic field and $J_r=\frac{J}{A} \frac{1}{r^{\alpha}}$ is the interaction strength depending on distance $r$ between the sites where the exponent $\alpha$ is the tuning parameter, which dictates the interaction strengths between different spins and $A$ is a constant.
-We set \(h'/J = h\).
-When $\alpha \sim 0$, the model behaves like the LR Ising model, similar to Lipkin-Meshkov-Glick (LMG) model ~\cite{LMG, Morigi_2018} while for $\alpha>2$, the model increasingly resembles to the nearest-neighbor Ising model~\cite{Luca2013, Eisert2013,Cevolani2016} with increasing $\alpha$ values, and, therefore, falls within the universality class of the quantum transverse Ising model.
-The value of ${\cal Z}$ sets the number of pairwise interaction per site in the lattice which is also called the coordination number.
-For example, with ${\cal Z} = 1$, we get the nearest-neighbor (NN) Ising model while ${\cal Z} = 2$ represents next-nearest neighbor extended Ising model, and the true LR extended Ising model occur with ${\cal Z} = N-1$.
-Any intermediate values of ${\cal Z}$, corresponds to the few-neighbor extended Ising models.
-We expect to reveal contrasting entanglement patterns in two distinct regions -- (i) $\alpha < 1$, which we call as non-local regime, (ii) $1< \alpha < 2$ referred to as quasi-local regime and compare it with the SR models having $\alpha>2$) results which belong to the SR Ising universality class.
+We consider an Ising-type model with long-range interacting terms.
+Variations of these models have already been studied in recent literature~\cite{Vodola1, Vodola2, Maity_2019} and were shown to have contrasting properties as compared to the SR models.
+The LR Hamiltonian of $N$ sites reads \bea H= \sum_{n=1}^N \left[ \frac{h'}{ 2}\sigma^z_n + \sum_{r=1}^{\cal Z} J_r^{\prime}\sigma^x_n\prod_{i=n+1}^{n+r-1}\sigma^z_{i}\sigma^x_{n+r} \right], \eea with open boundary conditions, where \(\sigma^\alpha\) (\(\alpha =x, y, x\)) are the Pauli matrices.
+Here $h$ is the transverse magnetic field and $J_r^{\prime}=\frac{J}{A} \frac{1}{r^{\alpha}}$ is the interaction strength depending on the distance $r$ between the sites, with the exponent $\alpha$ the tuning parameter, which dictates the interaction strengths between different spins, and $A$ a constant.
+We set \(h'/J = h\) and $J_r'/J = J_r$.
+When $\alpha \sim 0$, the model behaves like the LR Ising model, which is similar to the Lipkin-Meshkov-Glick (LMG) model ~\cite{LMG, Morigi_2018} while for $\alpha>2$, the model increasingly resembles the nearest-neighbor Ising model~\cite{Luca2013, Eisert2013,Cevolani2016} with increasing $\alpha$ values and therefore falls within the universality class of the quantum transverse Ising model.
+The value of ${\cal Z}$ sets the number of pairwise interactions per site in the lattice, which is also called the coordination number.
+For example, with ${\cal Z} = 1$, we get the nearest-neighbor (NN) Ising model, while ${\cal Z} = 2$ represents the next-nearest-neighbor extended Ising model, and the true LR extended Ising model occurs with ${\cal Z} = N-1$.
+Any intermediate values of ${\cal Z}$ correspond to the few-neighbor extended Ising models.
+We expect to reveal contrasting entanglement patterns in two distinct regions: (i) $\alpha < 1$, which we call the non-local regime, and (ii) $1< \alpha < 2$, referred to as the quasilocal regime.
+We compare the results with the local regime ($\alpha > 2$) results which belong to the SR Ising universality class.